There isn’t any point in continuing.

 Seriously.
 Do not read any further until you’ve had a listen:» Jess Conrad and Tanya Tenola – Soccer Superstar (That’s What You Are)

 No don’t stop it.
 Play it.
 Play it through the pain.

-Again before I continue I must mention WFMU’s Beware of the Blog a place full of musical oddities which you have to spend some time going through.
+Again before we continue a mention for WFMU’s Beware of the Blog a place full of musical oddities which you have to spend some time going through.

 It is to their ‘credit’ that they posted the origins to this footie and music crime committed by Conrad.
 But guess what.. he was not alone – and it now gets weirder…

-That above offence to your ears was taken from an album called – “The Showbiz XI – The Showbiz Soccer Song LP”
+That assault on your ears was from an album called – “The Showbiz XI – The Showbiz Soccer Song LP“

-I’ll let WFMU’s Beware of the blog explain:
+WFMU’s Beware of the blog will explain more:

 …A lot of the blame must go to team leader/manager Jess Conrad.
 He was a teen idol of the early 1960s and was never much of a singer, opting to sing some very wet songs.
 No less than three ended up on Kenny Everett’s Worlds Worst Record Show on radio in 1977.
 The front of the sleeve shows Jess in football gear saving a goal but musically scoring an own goal in the process.
 His three contributions are let down by his leaden, tuneless singing and, again, a bizarre choice of material…

 …But the worst offender is Soccer Superstar, a plodding jazz-funk dirge to football stardom with an all-time bad opening line: “Passing, kicking, shooting, dribbling, tackling, heading and ball control” sung by Jess and fellow vocalist Tanya Tenola with flat delivery and very little enthusiasm.
 The first time I played this I thought the record was pressed off-centre.
 It isn’t!